yugabyte/yugabyte-db/docs/content/preview/develop/build-global-apps/duplicate-indexes.md

 ![Duplicate indexes](/images/develop/global-apps/duplicate-indexes-read-latencies.png)

-You can easily notice that all the apps now read locally with a reduced read latency of `2ms`.
-When you set up your cluster using duplicate indexes, it will have the effect of having consistent leaders for the table in each region.
+All the applications now read locally with a reduced read latency of 2 ms. When you set up your cluster using duplicate indexes, it has the effect of having consistent leaders for the table in each region.

-## Increased Write Latency
+## Increased write latency

 Let's take a look at the write latencies.

 ![Duplicate indexes](/images/develop/global-apps/duplicate-indexes-write-latencies.png)

-The write latencies have increased because each write has to update the tablet leader, its replicas and 3 index leaders and their replicas.
-Effectively you are sacrificing the write latency to get highly reduced read latency.
+The write latencies have increased because each write has to update the tablet leader, its replicas, and 3 index leaders and their replicas.
+Effectively you are sacrificing write latency to achieve highly reduced read latency.

 ## Failover

-In the case of zone/region failures, followers in other regions are elected leaders and the apps connect to the closest region automatically as illustrated below.
+In the case of zone or region failures, followers in other regions are elected leaders and the applications connect to the closest region automatically as shown in the following illustration.

 ![Duplicate indexes failover](/images/develop/global-apps/duplicate-indexes-failover.png)